-We must also comply with established reliability standards and requirements, which apply to the North American Electric Reliability Corporation (NERC) functions in both the Midwest Reliability Organization for our South Dakota operations and Western Electricity Coordination Council for our Montana operations.
+We must comply with established reliability standards and requirements including Critical Infrastructure Protection (CIP) Reliability Standards, which apply to the North American Electric Reliability Corporation (NERC) functions in both the Midwest Reliability Organization for our South Dakota operations and Western Electricity Coordination Council for our Montana operations.
 The FERC, NERC, or a regional reliability organization may assess penalties against any responsible entity that violates their rules, regulations or standards.
-Violations may be discovered through various means, including self-certification, self-reporting, compliance investigations, audits, periodic data submissions, exception reporting, and complaints.
+Violations may be discovered through various means, including selfcertification, self-reporting, compliance investigations, audits, periodic data submissions, exception reporting, and complaints.
 Penalties for the most severe violations can reach as high as approximately \$1.2 million per violation, per day.
 If a serious reliability incident or other incidence of noncompliance did occur, it could have a material adverse effect on our operating and financial results.